jbuchermn/pywm/README.md

 Check the Python class `PyWM` and c struct `wm_server` for a start, as well as newms `Layout`.

+See also [pywm-fullscreen](https://github.com/jbuchermn/pywm-fullscreen) for a trivial implementation opening one application in fullscreen.

 ## Attention

 v0.3 with a better renderer implementation supporting blur has been merged into master.
 There are still some bugs around but I consider it an alpha stage.